oddlanguage/odd/Documentation/variables.md

   // Do something
 }
 ```
+But anyone who does this is a barbarian.

-There is an exception when working in classes.
+When in [Quirks Mode](./QuirksMode), there is an exception when working in classes.
 Functions are by default public in classes, because that is more often the desired behaviour.
 ```ts
 class Something {
   public null: someMethod (any: parameter) {}